 Director of the New Internationalism Project at the Institute for Policy Studies.
 She is author of many books including “Understanding the Palestinian-Israeli Conflict: A Primer.”
 More info on June 10th rally here.

-BONNIE WHITESINGER, a traditional Navajo Dineh who is facing eviction.
+A traditional Navajo Dineh who is facing eviction.

-MARSHA MONESTERSKY, who has been organizing at the United Nations and elsewhere in support of the Sovereign Dineh Nation’s fight against relocation.
+Who has been organizing at the United Nations and elsewhere in support of the Sovereign Dineh Nation’s fight against relocation.

 In northeastern Arizona, in a region known as Big Mountain, hundreds of Navajo Dineh families are facing imminent eviction from their land and livelihoods.
 For nearly 25 years, the Dineh have fought an alliance of energy companies, the US government and sectors in another tribe for control over the coal rich land that they’ve lived on since before the arrival of Columbus.